 Property Tax returns are filed between January 1 and April 1.
 The purpose of the tax return is to declare what you own and the value you feel the property is worth.
 This gives you the opportunity to receive an Assessment Notice, starting the appeal process with the Board of Assessors.
 Assessment notices will be mailed in the spring from the Tax Assessors, and you will have 45 days to file your appeal with the Board of Assessors.
 You do not have to file a return each year.

 Current Real and Personal Property tax payments may be made at the Tax Commissioner’s Office located at 640 GA Hwy 128, Suite 134 or mailed to P.O.
 Box 634, Roberta, GA 31078.
 If paying delinquent Real and Personal Property tax payments, please call the Tax Commissioner’s Office for the correct amount if you are mailing payments.
 Forms of payment are checks, cash, money orders, credit or debit cards.
-Payments may also be made online by clicking HERE or by selecting the text above homepage slider that says “pay county taxes.”

 The Tax Commissioner’s Office does not handle appeals on Property tax.
 You must submit in writing your appeal to the Tax Assessor’s office.